jbweston/pgsu/README.md

 [![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/aiidateam/pgsu/blob/master/LICENSE)
 # pgsu

-Connect to an existing PostgreSQL cluster as the `postgres` superuser and execute SQL commands.
+Connect to an existing PostgreSQL cluster as a PostgreSQL [SUPERUSER](https://www.postgresql.org/docs/current/sql-createrole.html) and execute SQL commands.

-Use this module e.g. to create databases and database users from a command line interface.
+[`psycopg2`](https://pypi.org/project/psycopg2/) has a great API for interacting with PostgreSQL, once you provide it with the connection parameters for a given database.
+However, what if your desired database and database user do not yet exist?
+In order to create them, you will need to connect to PostgreSQL as a SUPERUSER.

 ## Features